Lottery: Mexico

 The Mexican Lotería Nacional dates back to the late 18th century.
 The goal of the Lotería is to create jobs and to "impulse the wealth redistribution process".
 The Lotería is also a member of the North American Association of State and Provincial Lotteries.

 Spain

 As measured by the total prize payout, the Spanish Christmas Lottery is considered the biggest lottery worldwide.
 In 2012, if all of the tickets had been sold, the total amount payout of prizes would have been worth €2.52 billion (70% of ticket sales).
 The total amount of all prizes of the first category called El Gordo ("the fat one") was €720 million which was distributed among 180 winning tickets (billetes) that win €4 million each.

+The Christmas lottery is a yearly event, an extraordinary version of the ordinary Saturday lottery.

+There are several other extraordinary editions along the year.

 For 2013, due to falling demand, the number of €20 tickets available was reduced from 180 million to 160 million, reducing the potential maximum prize pool to €2.24 billion (70% of ticket sales), with a maximum potential El Gordo of €720 million.

+The state lottery also operates Lotería Primitiva, in which players pick at least six numbers out of 49.

+It also sells local tickets to Europe-wide lotteries.

+The blind charity ONCE operates its own lottery.

+Sellers are mostly blind or otherwise handicapped.

+The Government of Catalonia operates Loteria de Catalunya.